techdev-VIK/My-Radiance-App/README.md

 ### 2. Cart
 * Cart item list
 * Remove item from cart
-* Increment/decrement item quantity on cart from across the app pages
+* Increment/decrement item quantity on cart across the app pages
-* Move from cart to wishlist
 * Total items present in the cart with the overall cost
 * Checkout to address data management